Soviet ruble: Ruble in the Soviet Union

 The Soviet currency had its own name in all the languages of the Soviet Union, often different from its Russian designation.
 All banknotes had the currency name and their nominal printed in the languages of every Soviet Republic.
 This naming is preserved in modern Russia; for example: Tatar for 'ruble' and 'kopeck' are сум (sum) and тиен (tiyen).
 The current names of several currencies of Central Asia are simply the local names of the ruble.
-Finnish last appeared on 1947 banknotes since the Karelo-Finnish SSR was dissolved in 1956.

-The name of the currency in the languages of the fifteen republics, in the order they appeared in the banknotes:
+The name of the currency in the languages of the fifteen republics (plus the Karelo-Finnish SSR), in the order they appeared in the banknotes: